longhorn/website/content/docs/0.8.1/volumes-and-nodes/maintenance.md

 Otherwise, follow the official [Kubernetes upgrade documentation.](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/)

-### Node `drain`
+### Avoid Node `drain` During Upgrades

-We do not recommend to drain the node for Kubernetes upgrade.
-It will cause unnecessary burden to the Longhorn since it will result in replica failure and rebuild in the most cases.
+We do not recommend draining the node for Kubernetes upgrades.
+It will cause an unnecessary burden to Longhorn since it will result in replica failure and rebuild in most cases.

 ## Removing a Disk
 To remove a disk: